DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/ExportDataGridProps/topLeftCell.md

     { row: 1, column: 1 }

-You can also specify the **topLeftCell** address as a string in the Excel notation, for example, *"A1"*.
+You can also specify the **topLeftCell**'s address as a string in the Excel notation, for example, *"A1"*.
 In this example, the uppercase *"A"* stands for the column and *"1"* for the row index.